skovhus/jest-codemods/README.md

     Examples:   npx jest-codemods src
                 npx jest-codemods src/**/*.test.js
+                npx jest-codemods src/**/*.test.js --parser=babel --skipImportDetection=0 --standaloneMode

     Options:
-      -f, --force       Bypass Git safety checks and force codemods to run -d, --dry         Dry run (no changes are made to files)
+      -f, --force             Bypass Git safety checks and force codemods to run -d, --dry               Dry run (no changes are made to files) --parser                The parser to use (babel, flow, ts, tsx) --transformer           The transformer to use (ava,     chai-assert, chai-should, expect-js, expect, jasmine-globals,     jasmine-this, mocha, should, tape)
+      --skipImportDetection   Keep using the global object for     assertions --standaloneMode        Use explicit require calls instead of     globals --mochaAssertion        Use assertion transformations with Mocha (chai-assert, chai-should, expect-js, expect, should)
 ```

 To transform all test files in a directory run `jest-codemods .` in your terminal.